dfki-ric-underactuated-lab/torque_limited_simple_pendulum/paper/paper.md

 The benchmark criteria are:

-- **Speed** : How fast can the controller process state input and return a control signal.
+- **Speed** : The inverse of the time the controller needs to process state input and return a control signal (hardware dependent).
-- **Swingup time** : How long does it take the controller to swing-up the pendulum from the lower fixpoint to the upper fixpoint.
+- **Swingup time** : The time it takes for the controller to swing-up the pendulum from the lower fixpoint to the upper fixpoint.
-- **Energy consumption**: How much energy does the controller use during the swingup motion and holding the pendulum stable afterwards.
+- **Energy consumption**: The energy the controller uses during the swingup motion and holding the pendulum in position afterwards.
 - **Smoothness**: Measures how much the controller changes the control output during execution.
 - **Consistency**: Measures if the controller is able to drive the pendulum to the unstable fixpoint for varying starting positions and velocities.
 - **Robustness**: Tests the controller abilities to recover from perturbations during the swingup motions.
-- **Sensitivity**: The pendulum parameters (mass, length, friction, inertia) are modified without using this knowledge in the controller.
+- **Insensitivity**: The pendulum parameters (mass, length, friction, inertia) are modified without using this knowledge in the controller.
 - **Reduced torque limit**: The minimal torque limit with which the controller is still able to swing-up the pendulum.

 ![Benchmark results. \label{fig:benchmark}](figures/benchmark_barplot.png){#id .class height=1100px}

+Trajectory optimization (iLQR, direct collocation, ddp) produces smooth trajectories, which swingup the pendulum relatively quick.
+But they do require a trajectory following control loop (PID, TVLQR) to make them more consistent, robust and insensitive.
+This can become a problem for large deviations from the nominal trajectory.
+RL policies perform well on consistency, robustness, insensitivity and are able to perfrom fast swingup motions.
+Their drawback is that their output can fluctuate which can result in rougher motions.
+The model predictive iLQR controller has an overall good performance but has the disadvantage that is it comparatively slow due to the optimization at every timestep.
+The energy shaping plus LQR controller, despite its simplicity, shows very satisfying results in all benchmark categories.

 <!--
 # Citations